iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part1.md

   [image credit: SPALECK].
 </figcaption>

-These vibratory screens, which ensure the even distribution of material, pose several challenges:
+These vibratory screens, driven by a synchronous motor that powers an eccentric axle with counterweight, pose several challenges:

-- **Large Displacements:** Vibratory screens experience translational displacements of up to 10 cm, making not only themselves prone to considerable stresses but also make wired sensors susceptible to both connector wear and cable fatigue in the long term.
+- **Large Displacements:** Translational displacements of up to 10 cm make not only the shaker itself prone to considerable stresses, but also any wired sensor setup will be susceptible to both **connector wear and cable fatigue** in the long term.

 - **Regular Maintenance:** Parts of these machine are frequently disassembled for maintenance.
-It is preferred that any sensors should be as non-intrusive as possible during such manipulations while also maintaining consistent location and orientation.
-This stability improves the accuracy of the machine learning algorithms, as discussed later in this post.
+It is preferred that any sensors should be as non-intrusive as possible during such manipulations.
+This ensures a **consistent sensor location and orientation** and improves the accuracy of the machine learning algorithms.

 Given the challenges of monitoring shaker machines, the customer here opted for wireless sensors to avoid the above issues.